← MRI Terms

 Step 5: Ask Whether the Finding Matches Your Symptoms

-Clinical correlation means matching the MRI with your symptoms, exam, and medical history.
+This is clinical correlation — matching the MRI against your symptoms, exam, and history.
+Ask:

 • Is the finding on the same side as my symptoms?